Jesse A. Meiser

 The Cape Disappointment Lighthouse was constructed in 1856 to warn seaman of the dangerous bar at the mouth of the Columbia.
 It is the oldest functioning lighthouse on the West Coast.
 Learn More

-Reproduced from a 1902 glass negative by Jesse A. Meiser, this photo features a pair of swans on Lost Lake, with Mt.
+Reproduced from a 1902 glass negative by Jesse A. Meiser, this photo features a pair of swans on an unknown lake, with Mt.
 Hood in the background.
 Learn More

 This hundred-year-old view of Mt.
 St. Helens showcases photographer Meiser's ability to compose a special photograph of an often visited site.
 It also demonstrates his quality equipment and careful technique.
 Learn More